TeamPrometheusVITV/Recruitments-26-27/Tasks/mechanical.md

 ### Submission:

 - Upload the final assembly file in .STEP and native format (.SLDASM/.F3D).
-- Provide screenshots of the fully assembled model laong with a video of the motion analysis.
+- Provide screenshots of the fully assembled model along with a video of the motion analysis.

 ### Reference Image: